shassaan/imagesdashboardapi/README.md

 Details of project:   Part 1 - Basic login, and users management
 - Two types of dashboard users are: Users and Admins
 - Users/Admins would log in using their email address or employee id (login screen design will be provided)
-- Users/Admins can signup for new accounts by filling up a form (form fields will be provided) When Logged in:
+- Users/Admins can signup for new accounts by filling up a form (fullname , email , password,dob) When Logged in:
 - Users/Admins can change their password and other basic info
 - Admins can create, edit, delete new User/Admin accounts